-Cahill got on the scoresheet after 51 minutes with his sixth goal of the season and, from then on, it was about how many Chelsea would win by as their part-time opposition tired.
+Cahill got on the scoresheet after 51 minutes with his sixth goal of the season and, from then on, it was about how many Chelsea would win by as its part-time opposition tired.

 Torres got his ninth of the campaign soon afterwards, while Mata and Oscar also scored late on as the final group game developed into a training match.

 Ultimately, it was of little consequence.
-Long before the end, Chelsea’s supporters had accepted their fate.
+Long before the end, Chelsea’s support had accepted their fate.